 In a relationship, effort is about intimacy and involvement in all planes and dimensions of both your lives.
 While you can learn how to navigate a rough patch in your relationship, majorly, it is about paying attention to your partner and heeding them.
-Here is what signs of effort in a relationship look like:
+Here are some examples of little efforts:

 - Care: Show an interest in your partner’s life.
 You might think you know them well but people change as well.
 Participate in activities that your partner likes

 Why It Is Important To Put The Effort In The Relationship

-15 Ways To Show Effort In A Relationship
+12 Ways To Show Effort In A Relationship

 1. Effort in a relationship means showing affection